RichardD012/EnvMapper/README.md

 Console.WriteLine($"Otherfield={config.OtherField}");//This may be present
 ```

 Note: in the above example the variables that will be checked are `Foo`, `Bar`, and `Override`.
-If there is an environment variable `OtherField`, the reader will not check that as the DataMember signified on the variable should be "Override".
+If there is an environment variable `OtherField`, the reader will not check that as the DataMember signified on the variable should be `Override`.